-They All Want to Play Hamlet - is the title of a poem by Carl Sandburg.
-It might be so, who knows!
+They All Want to Play Hamlet - it is the title of a poem by Carl Sandburg.
+It may well be so, who knows!
 We certainly all know about Hamlet.
-We think of a young man dressed in black, who holds a skull in his hand and wonders in a melancholy tone: "To be or not to be?
-That's the question".
-And that is indeed all!
-We assume we know the play, we feel familiar with the young Danish prince's story.
+We all have this picture in our minds of a young man clad in black holding a skull in his hand and wondering in a melancholic tone: "To be, or not to be, that is the question".
+And that's that!
+We believe we know everything there is to know about the play, we feel we are well acquainted with the story of the young prince in Denmark.
 And yet...
 What are his reasons?
 Why does he want to take revenge?
 Why does he hesitate so much?

-Trials at the Theatre is a completely innovative project in Romanian theatre.
-I don't know of anything similar being made in Romania.
-I expect our endeavor to make you feel responsible as well.
-You will have to take a decision after you see the scene and you hear all arguments.
+Trials on Stage is a completely innovative project in the Romanian theatrical landscape.
+I have no knowledge of anything similar in Romania.
+I believe that our endeavor will empower you as well.
+You will have to make a decision after watching the episode and hearing the pleadings.
 You will have to vote and decide the fate of a dramatic character.
-Does it seem easy?
-I wouldn't say so.
+Looks easy enough?
+I wouldn't be so sure about that.

 Roxana Mândruțiu is a graduate of the Faculty of Law from the Babeș-Bolyai University of Cluj-Napoca, and works as a lawyer in the Cluj Bar, in association with Revnic, Cristian and Associates.
 Roxana is a litigator specialized in bankruptcy, medical malpractice, business law, administrative litigation.

 She also worked as an external reviewer for Open Society Foundations - The Practitioner's Guide: The Human Rights in Patient's Care.